-The best way to understand resistance is as an indicator of success.
+In some ways, resistance is an indicator of success.
 Resistance occurs precisely when existing norms, structures and practices are effectively challenged and threatened.

 Resistance can be experienced systemically, organisationally and interpersonally (see examples in the diagram below).
 This resource focuses on managing and responding to interpersonal resistance and offers strategies to help you better target your message and strengthen your influence whilst also maintaining your boundaries.
 This guide draws on a range of key resources for managing resistance, bringing together strategies and tips for having supportive and constructive conversations about gender equality and the prevention of gender-based violence.